Alan O’Brien Follow @alanob2112

 Although it went largely uncommented on by Irish observers, Slovakia’s Marek Hamsik completed an incredible 106 passes against Ireland, 40 more than Kenny’s most frequent distributors: Shane Duffy and John Egan.
 Patrik Hrosovsky, another midfielder, was Slovakia’s second most prolific passer on the night.
 It was a similar story in Finland on Wednesday, when both Finnish central midfielders, Glenn Kamara and Tim Sparv, topped the completed passes chart.
 Once again, Ireland’s best performer was a central defender, the debuting Dara O’Shea.

 In fact, a defender has won the Irish passing in all of Kenny’s games to date.
 And it gets worse: no Irish midfielder has featured in the top three after any of those five encounters.
-This revealing stat gives rise to two conclusions: first, Ireland are not blessed with central midfielders (with the possible exception of Conor Hourihane) who are adept at executing a possession-based style; and, second, Ireland’s pass completion rate is so high precisely because so many of those passes are benign in nature.
+This revealing stat gives rise to two conclusions: first, Ireland are not blessed with central midfielders who are adept at executing a possession-based style; and, second, Ireland’s pass completion rate is so high precisely because so many of those passes are benign in nature.

 This is something any unbiased observer of Kenny’s first five games could see with their own eyes: a defence and goalkeeper unaccustomed to keeping the ball under pressure struggling to find passing angles to a midfield that struggles to create them.
 Kenny is not helped in this regard by the plethora of attacking midfielders at his disposal who are more renowned for their directness than their guile.
-Ireland do not possess a natural, elite-level number-10 who is adept at finding space between the lines: Alan Browne plays more like a support striker, peeling off a retreating nine, while Jack Byrne, for all his newfound Andy Reid-like exalted status, has not yet established himself at the requisite level.
+Ireland do not possess a natural, elite-level number-10 who is adept at finding space between the lines: Alan Browne plays more like a support striker, peeling off a retreating nine, while Jack Byrne has not yet established himself at anywhere near the requisite level.

 The idea that Kenny can coach established players into pulling off the more possession-based style that many Irish fans so clearly crave is, quite frankly, laughable.
 International managers enjoy a miniscule amount of time with their charges relative to club bosses, which is why international football has not kept pace with the increasing systemisation of the game over the last 10-20 years.